REEU Paid Internship "STEM in Agriculture"

 REEU 2026–2031 Internship is a competitive hybrid research program in natural sciences and agriculture.
 Students complete a year of Zoom-based learning followed by a 10-week summer

 internship (remote + on-campus at UMES).
-Includes a $5,000 stipend, housing, and hands-on research.
-Top students may continue for advanced research and publication.
+Includes a $4,000 stipend, $1,000 Food Allowance, and Dorm room (shared for 2 students), and hands-on research.
+Top students may continue for advanced

 The REEU (Research and Extension Experiences for Undergraduates) Internship is a highly selective, multi-year program designed for college students pursuing careers in natural sciences,